 If substances requiring authorisation are contained in chemicals or if substances requiring authorisation are used in the production of materials, please inform us without delay whether authorisation is being sought or when a substitution will be made if the substance is included in Annex XIV.

 The fulfilment of the registration obligation in particular, but also that of sending up-do-date full safety data sheets which meet the requirements of REACH as amended, in conjunction with CLP if applicable, is regarded as an essential basis of each and every supply.

-In case of supply of articles and chemicals according to the definitions of REACH, the Supplier undertakes to inform immediately and in a separate communication if the delivered product contains a substance from the so-called candidate list (list of substances eligible for inclusion in Annex XIV of the REACH Regulation, cf. https://echa. europa.eu/de/candidate-list-table) with a content greater than 0.1% (w/w) - in case of articles: per individual article (according to ECJ judgment of 10.09.2015 C-106/14).
+In case of supply of articles and chemicals according to the definitions of REACH, the supplier immediately undertakes to inform of this, and in a separate communication if the delivered product contains a substance from the so-called candidate list (list of substances eligible for inclusion in Annex XIV of the REACH Regulation, cf. https://echa. europa.eu/de/candidate-list-table) with a content greater than 0.1% (w/w) - in case of articles: per individual article (according to ECJ judgment of 10.09.2015 C-106/14).

 If substances on the candidate list can form during use as intended, we must be informed without specifically asking.
 Likewise, a supplier of chemicals shall disclose information as to whether contained substances on the candidate list are partially or completely reduced during use as intended.

 The supplier shall undertake to produce and supply the products with due regard to and complying with the most recent update of Directive 2011/65/EU (RoHS) (Restriction of (the use of) certain hazardous substances).
 On request, the supplier must provide suitable evidence of this (for example, a certificate of analysis).

 On request, the supplier shall undertake to determine and disclose the relevant data for international RoHS regulations for their product.